kg4zow/remarkable.jms1.info/src/templates/basic.md

 # - Draw a 3x3 rectangle at the top left corner.
 # - Save that to a "memory buffer" called 'dot'.
 # - Delete the canvas.
-# - Create a 1404x1872 canvas, filled with tiles of the 'dot' memory buffer.
+# - Create a 1404x1872 canvas, filled with the 'dot' memory buffer, tiled.
 # - Save the result as 'dots-50.png'

 magick \